Asaduzzaman Khan

-Asaduzzaman Khan (born 31 December 1950) is a Bangladesh Awami League politician.
-He became the Member of Parliament for Dhaka-12 in 2014, being re-elected in 2018.
-He currently serves as Minister of Home Affairs.
+Asaduzzaman Khan Kamal (আসাদুজ্জামান খাঁন; born 31 December 1950) is a Bangladeshi politician who served as the Minister of Home Affairs from 2015 to 2024.
+A member of the Awami League party, he is one of the key perpetrators of the July massacre, for which he is convicted and currently wanted by the government of Bangladesh on the charges of crimes against humanity.

+He also held the constituent seats of Dhaka-11 from 2009 to 2014, and Dhaka-12 from 2014 to 2024.

 Early life

-Khan was born on 31 December 1950 in Monipuripara, Dhaka, East Bengal, Pakistan.
+Khan was born on 31 December 1950 in Monipuripara, Dhaka, in the then East Bengal, Dominion of Pakistan.
 His home district is Dohar, Dhaka.
 In 1965, he completed his SSC from Tejgaon Polytechnic High school (Now Tejgaon Government High School) and in 1967, he completed his HSC from Jagannath College which is among the reputed colleges today.

 Career

 Khan was a member of the Mukti Bahini and fought in the Bangladesh Liberation war in 1971.
 He served in sector 2 under Captain Abdul Halim Chowdhury.
 He was elected to Parliament in December 2008.
 From 2009 to 2013, he served in the Parliamentary Standing Committee on Housing and Public Works.
 He was a member of the Bangladesh Press Council.
 He founded the Dohar Padma College.
 He served as the President of the Ispahani School and College and Tejgaon College, two reputed colleges (both founded after Bangladesh's liberation war).
 He is a senate member of the Sher-e-Bangla Agricultural University.
 He was re-elected in January 2014 and on 12 January 2014, he was made the State Minister of Home Affairs.
 On 14 July 2015 he was made the Minister of Home Affairs.

+On 22 January 2024, He was awarded the honorary Great Wall Commemorative Medal by the Chinese government.
+The Chinese Ambassador to Bangladesh, Yao Wen, presented the award and certificate during a ceremony held at the Ministry of Home Affairs in Dhaka.
+Established by China's Ministry of Public Security in 2020, the medal recognizes foreign law enforcement officers who have significantly contributed to the safety of Chinese citizens.